coredns/coredns.io/content/plugins/cache.md

   **DURATION** defaults to 1m.
 Prefetching will happen when the TTL drops below **PERCENTAGE**, which defaults to `10%`, or latest 1 second before TTL expiration.
 Values should be in the range `[10%, 90%]`.
   Note the percent sign is mandatory. **PERCENTAGE** is treated as an `int`.
+  Concurrent requests that trigger a prefetch for the same cache entry dispatch at most one background fetch, so prefetch load scales with the number of distinct eligible entries rather than request rate.
 * `serve_stale`, when serve\_stale is set, cache will always serve an expired entry to a client if there is one available as long as it has not been expired for longer than **DURATION** (default 1 hour).
 By default, the _cache_ plugin will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The